-6 Ways to Help Your Local Animal Shelter
+6 Ways to Help Local Shelters Without Committing to Full-Time Pet Parenthood

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Many foster pups and kitties have never lived in a normal home, so foster moms and dads are often the first person to show that animal love and earn their trust.
 There is arguably nothing more rewarding than watching a feral kitten take a treat from a human’s hand (yours!) or a fearful puppy wag their tail for the first time (you did that!).

 The main reason why people hesitate to foster an animal is the self-limiting belief that it will be too emotionally taxing.
 We feel you — but while letting a foster pet go to their adoptive home can be bittersweet, knowing that you made that happen by showing them how to dog or cat feels pretty darn good.
 Plus, not only does that mean you can bring a new foster pet home who needs you now, it also opens up space at the shelter so they can take in new strays off the street.

 Volunteer at a Shelter

 Rescue organizations also rely on volunteers to handle (read: show off) animals at adoption events and talk to prospective adopters.
 But if you’re more the behind-the-scenes type, ask your local shelter how else you can help — perhaps their adoption space needs a fresh coat of paint to make it more inviting?
 If you’re not afraid to roll up your sleeves, your local shelter will surely find something for you to help with.